Facebook rolls out tool to block off-Facebook data gathering

 The tool will let you delete your past browsing history from Facebook and prevent it from keeping track of your future clicks, taps and website visits going forward.
 Doing so means that Facebook won’t use information gleaned from apps and websites to target ads to you on Facebook, Instagram and Messenger.
 It also won’t use such information to show you posts that Facebook thinks you might like based on your offsite activity, such as news articles shared by your friends.

-“We do think this could have an impact on our revenue,” said Stephanie Max, product manager at Facebook, adding that this will depend on how people will use the tool.
-But she added that giving people “transparency and control” is important.
+Stephanie Max, product manager at Facebook, said the company believes the tool could affect revenue, though she didn’t say how much.
+But she said giving people “transparency and control” is important.

-Off-Facebook activity is one of many pieces of information that Facebook uses to target ads to people.
-The changes won’t affect how your actions on Facebook are used to show you ads.
-It also won’t change the metrics Facebook sends back to advertisers to tell them how well their ads work.
+Enberg, the eMarketer analyst, said the ultimate impact “depends on consumer adoption.
+It takes a proactive step for consumers to go into their Facebook settings and turn on the feature.”

+People who say they value privacy often don’t actually do anything about it, she said, so it’s possible too few people will use this tool to have a meaningful effect on Facebook’s bottom line.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.